openvinotoolkit/openvino/docs/OV_Runtime_UG/stateful_models_intro.md

-* [Convert Kaldi model to IR via Model Optimizer.](../MO_DG/prepare_model/convert_model/kaldi_specific) If the original Kaldi model contains RNN-like operations with `stateful` option, then after ModelOptimizer conversion, the resulting OpenVINO model will also contain states, represented by pairs ReadValue/Assign operations.
+* [Convert Kaldi model to IR via Model Optimizer.](../MO_DG/prepare_model/convert_model/kaldi_specific) If the original Kaldi model contains RNN-like operations with `stateful` option, then after ModelOptimizer conversion, the resulting OpenVINO model will also contain states.

 * [Apply LowLatency2 transformation.](./ways_to_get_stateful_model.md#)
-   If after conversion from original model to OpenVINO representation, the resulting model contains TensorIterator or Loop operations, the LowLatency2 transformation can be applied to get model with states.
+   If a model contains a loop that runs over some sequence of input data, the LowLatency2 transformation can be applied to get model with states.
    Note: there are some [specific limitations]() to use the transformation.